ROCNA: DESIGNED BY A SAILOR FOR FELLOW BOATERS

 The Rocna anchor was designed by New Zealand sailor Peter Smith, who has been designing, building, and sailing boats since the early 1960’s.

-Over 100,000 nautical miles of cruising, Peter experienced the same anchoring problems that are still prevalent today – the need to carry a variety of anchors to suit various seabeds, yet still the anchors dragged and boaters felt insecure.
+With a sailing journey spanning the globe and over 350,000 nautical miles, Peter confronted the universal challenge that is still prevalent today – the need to carry a variety of anchors to suit various seabeds, yet still, the anchors dragged and boaters felt insecure.
 “Your anchor should provide you and your crew with reliability, security, and confidence,” says Peter.
 A lifetime of nautical experience worldwide was poured into an anchor – initially conceived for Peter’s own use – which became the original Rocna.

 Meet the Creator